RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>33</sup> And when the devil was cast out, the dumb spake: and the multitudes marvelled, saying, It was never so seen in Israel.
 <sup>34</sup> But the Pharisees said, He casteth out devils through the prince of the devils.
 <sup>35</sup> And Jesus went about all the cities and villages, teaching in their synagogues, and preaching the gospel of the kingdom, and healing every sickness and every disease among the people.
-<sup>36</sup> But when he saw the multitudes, he was moved with compassion on them, because they fainted , and were scattered abroad, as sheep having no shepherd.
+<sup>36</sup> But when he saw the multitudes, he was moved with compassion on them, because they fainted, and were scattered abroad, as sheep having no shepherd.
 <sup>37</sup> Then saith he unto his disciples, The harvest truly [is] plenteous, but the labourers [are] few;
 <sup>38</sup> Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest.
 ## Chapter 10